Precambrian database PALEOMAGIA

 Since October 2015, PALEOMAGIA has featured a data map with most important Precambrian continents, and sampling sites of all database entries plotted.

 You can now suggest your own data to be added to PALEOMAGIA using online form.
 Although original peer-reviewed research articles are preferred when PALEOMAGIA is being updated, submission of conference abstracts is also possible if they incorporate adequate paleomagnetic information.
-The database managers retain the right to
+The database managers retain the right to include or exclude the data, depending on its relevance.

 The completion of PALEOMAGIA database is a result of long-lasting co-operation between the leading paleomagnetists of the world.
 Despite the great deal of efforts to make the database as complete and accurate as possible, some errors may prevail.
 Neither the University of Helsinki, nor the Scripps Institution of Oceanography, nor any of the authors of this database, is responsible for the inconvenience possibly resulting from incorrect information.
 Users are free to use this database as a reference, but are also requested to check the original data from the publications whenever available.
 In certain rare cases, reasonable recalculations have been done before adding data to PALEOMAGIA.